 How did this one come about?
 One of my readers wrote in and asked about subbing out lemon juice for orange juice in this Honey Garlic Butter Salmon recipe, and what flavours would work well.
 IMMEDIATELY my brain went into CRISPY over drive.
 No foil or baking.
 Just good old fashioned searing in a skillet, with charred edges and a soft and juicy centre.

-- Make sure your pan or skillet is hot over medium-high heat
+The biggest tip I can give you is to make sure your pan or skillet is hot over medium-high heat before adding your salmon.

-- Move salmon to the side of the skillet and add sauce ingredients into the pan
+- Move salmon to the side of the skillet and add fresh squeezed orange juice into the pan.

 - Fried Rice